Christian Yelich Player Props: Brewers vs. Giants

 Giants Pitching Rankings

-- The Giants' 4.30 team ERA ranks 17th among all league pitching staffs.
+- The Giants' 4.21 team ERA ranks 15th across all league pitching staffs.

-- The Giants rank 19th in baseball in home runs given up (60 total, 1.2 per game).
+- Giants pitchers combine to surrender 60 total home runs at a clip of 1.2 per game (to rank 17th in the league).

-- The 33-year-old left-hander has appeared out of the bullpen 21 times this season.
+- Wood gets the start for the Giants, his sixth of the season.
+He is 0-0 with a 4.05 ERA and 21 strikeouts in 20 2/3 innings pitched.

+- His last appearance was on Sunday against the Miami Marlins, when the lefty threw 4 1/3 innings, surrendering four earned runs while allowing six hits.

-- In 21 appearances this season, he has compiled a 4.42 ERA and averages 4.4 strikeouts per nine innings while opposing batters are hitting .209 against him.
+- In six games this season, the 32-year-old has a 4.05 ERA and 9.5 strikeouts per nine innings, while giving up a batting average of .259 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.